Deutsche Boerse hits EU plan on high frequency share trade

-FRANKFURT (Reuters) - A European Parliament’s plan to introduce sweeping reforms of securities markets will have a negative impact on Frankfurt bourse operator Deutsche Boerse (DB1Gn.DE), a senior company executive told Reuters on Wednesday.
+FRANKFURT, Sept 26 (Reuters) - A European Parliament’s plan to introduce sweeping reforms of securities markets will have a negative impact on Frankfurt bourse operator Deutsche Boerse , a senior company executive told Reuters on Wednesday.

 Deutsche Boerse is particularly worried about the European lawmakers’ plan to slow down high-speed trading by half a second.